Jim Westwood receives Fulbright U.S. Scholar Award to France for parasitic plant research

-Jim Westwood, a professor in the Virginia Tech College of Agriculture and Life Sciences, has received a Fulbright U.S. Scholar Program award to France where he will study the interaction of sunflower broomrape, a parasitic plant species, with sunflower.
+The U.S. Department of State and the J. William Fulbright Foreign Scholarship Board are pleased to announce that Jim Westwood, a professor in the Virginia Tech College of Agriculture and Life Sciences, has received a Fulbright U.S. Scholar Program award to France, where he will study the interaction of sunflower broomrape, a parasitic plant species, with sunflower.

 Westwood will conduct research in the Laboratory of Plant-Microbe Interactions at the Institut National de la Recherche Agronomique in Toulouse as part of a collaborative project with colleagues who have unique resources for parasitic plant research.
 He will also share his extensive experience with these organisms and work to raise awareness of plants as sophisticated organisms that perceive and manipulate their environment.

-Westwood, a professor in the School of Plant and Environmental Sciences, is one of over 800 U.S. citizens who will teach, conduct research, and/or provide expertise abroad for the 2019-2020 academic year through the Fulbright U.S. Scholar Program.
+Westwood, a professor in the School of Plant and Environmental Sciences, is one of more than 800 U.S. citizens who will teach, conduct research, and/or provide expertise abroad for the 2019-20 academic year through the Fulbright U.S. Scholar Program.
 Recipients of Fulbright awards are selected on the basis of academic and professional achievement as well as record of service and demonstrated leadership in their respective fields.

 Since its establishment in 1946 under legislation introduced by the late U.S. Senator J. William Fulbright of Arkansas, the Fulbright Program has given more than 380,000 students, scholars, teachers, artists, and scientists the opportunity to study, teach and conduct research, exchange ideas, and contribute to finding solutions to shared international concerns.